Translate This Page

 The articles below were written at different points in time, regarding various cases where Reza Ganjavi either litigated and/or negotiated legal settlements for.

 - Won Case Against Apple Computer -- Click here to read the story of how Reza Ganjavi had to sue Apple Computer to get it to keep its promise!
 And it did, but only after getting sued!
 [CLICK FOR DETAILS]

 - Reza Ganjavi vs. TODD TIPTON, JEREMY C. SMITH, DELOITTE CONSULTING LLC, DELOITTE & TOUCHE USA LLP, CINDY SMITH, WILLIAM JENNINGS, DOUGLAS CARLSON, et al. -- in US Federal Courts -- Reza Ganjavi was a victim of cyber stalking, copyright violation, and numerous other unlawful acts.
-Result: All defendants settled, Reza Ganjavi got what he wanted including stipulated injunction.
+Result: All defendants settled, Reza Ganjavi got what he wanted including stipulated injunctions.
 Several defendants issued public apologies.

-- Reza Ganjavi vs. Mark Halibron -- US Federal Court -- Reza Ganjavi was a victim of cyber stalking and numerous other unlawful acts.
+- Reza Ganjavi vs. Mark Halibron -- in US Federal Court -- Reza Ganjavi was a victim of cyber stalking and numerous other unlawful acts.
 Defendant Mark Halibron settled, paid a penalty, signed a stipulated injunction, issued a public apology.

 - Reza Ganjavi vs. native-Swiss Defendant in Switzerland who carried a violent, racially motivated attack on Reza Ganjavi.
 Result: A biased young prosecutor helped the native-Swiss defendant get off the hook -- in the process, the prosecutor lied multiple times on legal documents, falsified facts, fabricated lies, all to help the native-Swiss attacker -- and ignored clear evidence against the attacker.
 She made a totally embarrassing mockery of justice, as they do in corrupt dictatorships.
 Reza Ganjavi filed a complaint against the prosecutor but the court also manipulated the facts by twisting the timeline, and again made a mockery of justice, to protect their native-Swiss colleague.
 Moral corruption to the max which is not surprising, given I have heard numerous horror stories about people of foreign origin in Switzerland about racism, bias, prejudice, in the Swiss justice system.
 Conclusion is that the Swiss legal system is very corrupt -- like in corrupt dictatorships -- bias is the norm -- but there are exceptions of some non-biased people.